Program Assistant & Field Trip Coordinator for Ecuador Programs

 I believe many students leave New Zealand intent on creating, extending or re-honoring partnerships back home, be they with Native American people, local NGOs, or networks of like-minded people.
 They see how partnership in New Zealand has created a powerful vision of collaboration and reconciliation, and they know that way of working is something the world still desperately needs.
 HECUA students tend to respond to that need, and are drawn to HECUA’s long-standing commitment to the tough issues, and to working with community.
 We try to help them hear what the land and its people can teach them here.

 D.A.
-Bullock is an award-winning filmmaker and social practice artist, and a foremost leader in the field of story-based organizing and activism.
+Bullock is an award-winning filmmaker and social practice artist, a 2017 Bush Fellow, and a foremost leader in the field of story-based organizing and activism.
 His films have been featured at national and international festivals including the Toronto International Film Festival & the Chicago International Film Festival.
 He was winner of best feature film at 2003 Urbanworld Film Festival in New York.

 In 2011 D.A. founded Bully Creative Shop, a feature film, documentary, media art, and digital content social enterprise.
 D.A. is a 2014 McKnight IFP Media Artist Fellow, 2015 MN State Arts Board Grant recipient, and 2016 Intermedia Arts / City of Minneapolis Creative Citymaking Artist.

 His cinematography work can be seen currently in the documentary film VANISHING PEARLS, available on Netflix.